WrightAaronM/vue-single-file-components-demo/README.md

 To use it:

-1.Download or clone the app
+1. Download or clone the app
-2.Navigate to the directory
+2. Navigate to the directory
-3.Run `npm install`.
+3. Run `npm install`.
 It should setup everything you need.
-4.Run `npm run build`.
+4. Run `npm run build`.
-5.Check it out in your browser!
+5. Check it out in your browser!